marcbourlon/TipTap/README.md

 The syntax for defining simple gestures is, well, simple:
 - the base is simply the gesture name: _tip_, _tap_, _swipe_t_, _swipe_r_, _swipe_b_, _swipe_l_, _pinch_ *, _rotate_ *,
 _drag_
 - add to this the count of pointers involved.
-Want to signify a tap of two fingers? _tap2_.
+Want to signify a tap of two pointers? _tap2_.
 A tri-swipe to the right?
 _swipe_r3_.
 Dragging with 2 pointers? _drag2_.
 - as the smart readers will have noticed, no need to put "1" when only one pointer is involved.